cetic/helm-zabbix/docs/example/README.md

 # Install nginx-ingress for services internal Kubernetes cluster

-In the 'production' environment to allow external access to Zabbix installed on Kubernetes, you can configure ``nginx-ingress``, but there are other similar approaches that can be used.
+In the **production** environment to allow external access to Zabbix installed on Kubernetes, you can configure ``nginx-ingress``, but there are other similar approaches that can be used.
 This was just a suggestion for users new to Kubernetes.

 More informations about ``nginx-ingress`` can be found in the following tutorials.